Table of contents

 Her choices are obvious.
 She can choose to not feed because it’s “too cold” and lose the entire colony to starvation.
-Or she can open the hive, feed the colony, and lose some bees to the cold.
+Or she can open the hive and feed them, possibly losing some to the cold, but saving the rest.
 Where’s the question?

 Furthermore, cold losses are usually associated with chilled brood.
 A colony that’s starving will have little or no brood, having consumed it to conserve energy and resources.
 And even if there is brood, how long does it take to feed a colony?
 Certainly all the brood won’t die in the 10 seconds it takes to slide in a sugar cake.
 As soon as the nurse bees feel the draft, they will press their abdomens across the brood cells to keep the nest warm and toasty.
 That’s what bees do.

 Simply put, there is almost no temperature at which it is too cold to feed a starving colony.
 Sure, there are exceptions.
 If you’re in the prairie provinces and it’s 40 below, it’s probably a wasted effort.
 But most beekeepers can find a warmish day even in the dead of winter.